Music Swap Lab

-Changing the World with Music
+Changing the world with music

 Welcome to the Future Lab, the unique cohabitation worldwide between a world-class orchestra and a comprehensive school!
 Here – in a neighbourhood characterized by high-rise housing blocks and child poverty – pupils and professional musicians come together under one roof as equals.
 The shared daily routine enables young people to discover entirely new perspectives, while music becomes the engine for social change.

 With its decision to move its rehearsal domicile to the austere purpose-built school premises back in 2007, The Deutsche Kammerphilharmonie Bremen laid the foundation for a unique collaboration.
-Since doing so, the orchestra members have devoted themselves in the Future Lab to the joint projects with the Gesamtschule Bremen-Ost (Bremen East Comprehensive School), which promote numerous cultural education programmes with the aim to unlock individual potential through music.
+Since doing so, the orchestra members have devoted themselves in the Future Lab to the joint projects with the Gesamtschule Bremen-Ost (Bremen East Comprehensive School), which promote numerous cultural education programmes with the aim to unlock individual potential and social development through music.

 The basis for this is the building of relationships through shared day-to-day encounters.
 In addition, all programmes take place regularly and continuously over a number of years, creating a degree of reliability that the children’s own social environment may not otherwise provide.
 With stage projects such as ›Melody of Life‹, ›Club 443 Hz‹, the Community Opera large-scale musical theatre production and many other activities, the Future Lab has an impact that reaches far beyond the school gates.